darkychin/apache-kafka-101-with-confluent/lesson-9-kafka-consumer/readme.md

-# Lesson 7: Hands-on Exercise: Kafka Producer
+# Lesson 9: Hands-on Exercise: Kafka Consumer

 Source of learning: https://developer.confluent.io/courses/apache-kafka/exercise-kafka-consumers/

 Date: 17 November 2025

 We will use `docker compose` because it is easier to setup and we need two terminals.

+## Prerequsite

+- docker is installed and running

 ## Step 1: Retrieve config data and setup API key and secret